alecbideri/Prescripto/frontend/src/pages/pages.md

 ## Home

-Home page includes all the necessary information about the hospital  , call to action doctor information and mostly all links to the rest of the pages
+Home page includes all the necessary information , and they are mentioned by the few :

+- Speciality menu
+- All top doctors
+- The call to action Banner
+- And lastly the footer

+All mentioned parts of the home are created as components , and they contain all links to the assigned property .

+## Doctors

+The doctors page include a list of all available doctors and can be filtered by speciality , with a navigation filter that is repsonsive only functions that were introduced , were filtering the linking part from react-router-dom

+N.B : Everything was tested on dummy data .